 Fans who have dug into the depths of the new Tomb Raider have made a discovery that would make Lara Croft proud.

 By playing Shadow of the Tomb Raider without its day-one patch, they’ve found an alternate post-credits cutscene.
-The cutscene includes some easter eggs that weren’t in the ending most players saw, and is impossible to see if you’ve updated the game.
-It’s an ending that the game’s developers say “was mistakenly included in the game.”
+The cutscene includes some easter eggs that weren’t in the ending most players saw and is impossible to see if you’ve updated the game.
+It’s an ending that Shadow of the Tomb Raider’s developers say “was mistakenly included in the game.”

 The discovery came to light across an extraordinary series of posts over at the Tomb Raider Forums on Wednesday.
 That morning, a user going by the name Tombstone posted a query: “Nobody has brought up the letter lara gets [from] natla yet?
 Would natla be the main villain in the next games maybe?”